-If you’ve been reading my blog for awhile, you’ll know that I completed my 200 hour yoga teacher training in March 2019.
+If you’re a regular reader, you’ll know that I completed my 200 hour yoga teacher training in March 2019.
 While I learned a ton, it also made me realize how little I actually know about yoga.
-I had no idea before teacher training how much more there is about yoga than just the asana and pranayama that I had been exposed to in classes.
+I had no idea before teacher training how much more there is about yoga than just the asana and pranayama.

-I’m looking at doing my 300 hour yoga teacher training, and I’ve checked out a few of the options available here in Calgary.
-I think I’ve found the one that I want to do, so now the plan is to save up the tuition for it in 2020, and then start it in 2021 or 2022.
+I’m looking at doing my 300 hour yoga teacher training.
+I’ve checked out a few of the options available here in Calgary.
+I think I’ve found the one that I want to do.
+The plan is to save up the tuition for it in 2020, and then start it in 2021 or 2022.
 I’m really looking forward to taking another deep dive into yoga to learn more about it and myself.

 I also want to do some continuing education with my personal training certification.
 I have to do a minimum number of continuing education credits every two years to maintain my CSEP membership.
 I’m also thinking of doing a group fitness certification now that I’m teaching yoga.
 It’ll give me more education and background on leading groups through workouts.
 It’s never a bad thing to have more knowledge, so I’m thinking about becoming AFLCA certified as well in 2020.
 We’ll see how it goes!

 While I just barely missed my goal of reading 24 books in 2019, my goal for 2020 is to read 40.
-I probably read less in 2019 than I have in years, so I think that 40 is doable even though I fell short last year.
-A few days ago I realized I have access to a ton of eBooks on Amazon Kindle thanks to my Prime membership.
-I’ll definitely be taking advantage of having books downloaded to my phone when I have little pockets of time when I’m out and about (waiting in line, waiting for appointments, etc.).
+I probably read less in 2019 than I have in years.
+I’m thinking that 40 is doable even though I fell short last year.
+I have access to a ton of eBooks on Amazon Kindle thanks to my Prime membership.
+I’ll be taking advantage of having books downloaded to my phone when I have little pockets of time when I’m out.

-I sleep better when I allow myself some time to wind down before bed, and spending the last hour or so of my day away from screens is the perfect time for me to sneak in some reading.
-I typically only buy books that I’m pretty sure I’m going to love and want to read again, so I have a great collection of physical books that I know I like and would be more than happy to read a second time.
+I sleep better when I allow myself some time to wind down before bed.
+Spending the last hour or so of my day away from screens is the perfect time for me to sneak in some reading.
+Typically I’ll only buy books that I’m pretty sure I’m going to love and want to read again.
+I have a great collection of physical books that I know I like.
+I’d be more than happy to read a second time.
 I don’t have an excuse not to read before bed.
 Not only will it help me achieve a goal but it also allows me to fall asleep easier.

 Goal Setting Workbooks

 First off, I’ve created a 2020 Goal Setting Workbook.
-It has everything to help you create your goals for the year, as well as quarterly check ins to keep yourself on track and make sure that you’re making the progress you need to to be able to achieve your goals this year.
+It has everything to help you create your goals for the year.
+The workbook also has quarterly check ins to keep yourself on track.
+It ensures you’re making the progress you need to to be able to achieve your goals this year.
 It’s 52 pages that you’ll complete throughout the year, so it’s really thorough.

 If you’re looking for a workbook that’s not quite so big, I also offer A Year’s Worth of Actionable Goals Workbook.
 It can be done at any time of the year and isn’t specific to 2020.
 It’s so also quite a bit smaller at 16 pages, so if you don’t want quite as big of a dive into your goals, it’s the better option for you.

-And lastly, if you have any fitness or food goals on your list for 2020, I have a Fitness and Food Tracker for sale as well.
+If you have any fitness or food goals on your list for 2020, I have a Fitness and Food Tracker for sale too.
 Just to be clear, it’s not a fitness or diet plan.
 It’s a workbook that allows you to track your workouts and food.
-Like I mentioned above, tracking my food and workouts has been really helpful in keeping myself accountable and achieving my fitness goals.
+Tracking my food and workouts has been really helpful in keeping myself accountable and achieving my fitness goals.

 The above workbooks will be sent via email once you’ve paid (so you won’t receive a physical copy of them).
-You can then download them onto your computer and use as many times as you want for as long as you want.
-I spent a lot of time and effort making them so I think you’ll find them really helpful in achieving your goals.
-Let me know if you have any questions about the workbooks and I’d be happy to answer them for you (email or Instagram DM).
+You can then download them onto your computer.
+This means you can use as many times as you want for as long as you want.
+I spent a lot of time and effort making them so I think you’ll find them really helpful.
+Let me know if you have any questions about the workbooks and I’d be happy to answer them for you.
+You can reach me by email or Instagram DM.

 Are you someone who sets goals at the beginning of the year?
-What’s one of your goals for 2020?
+What’s one of your 2020 goals?
 Tell me about it in the comments below.